 Follow these steps to replace the steering angle sensor on a BMW.

-- Watch video on how to remove airbag on BMW 5-series E60.
+Watch video on how to remove airbags on BMW 5-series E60.

 Carry out the steering angle sensor adjustment system function and calibration.